Youngstown State University: History

-In August 2005, just before the start of the 2005–06 academic year, two of four campus unions were on strike.
+In August 2005, just before the start of the academic year, two of four campus unions were on strike.
 Following the conclusion of the strike, relations remained strained, with some faculty and staff calling for the resignation of YSU president David Sweet in May 2007.
+A major reorganization in 2007 placed science and mathematics departments within the Rayen College of Engineering and Technology and consolidated the humanities and social sciences within a separate academic college.

-Following the February 29, 2024, announcement that Eastern Gateway Community College was pausing enrollment, YSU announced that it was considering opening its first satellite campus in Steubenville, Ohio to serve displaced students in the Ohio Valley.
+Following the February 2024 announcement that Eastern Gateway Community College was pausing enrollment, YSU announced that it was considering opening its first satellite campus in Steubenville, Ohio, to serve displaced students in the Ohio Valley.
+YSU acquired the former Eastern Gateway campus in November 2025 and began offering classes in 2026.